-Under California Law, the court may issue a custody and visitation orders in marital litigation (marriage dissolution, nullity or legal separation), domestic partnership litigation, an action for exclusive custody, a Domestic Violence Prevention Act (DVPA) proceedings, Uniform Parentage Act matters, proceedings brought by the local child support agency, grandparent's visitation proceedings, visitation by a former legal guardian, and dependency proceedings.
+Under California Law, the court may issue a custody and visitation orders in a variety of matters including marital litigation (marriage dissolution, nullity or legal separation), domestic partnership litigation, an action for exclusive custody, a Domestic Violence Prevention Act (DVPA) proceedings, Uniform Parentage Act matters, proceedings brought by the local child support agency, grandparent's visitation proceedings, visitation by a former legal guardian, and dependency proceedings.

 Maintaining the So-called Status Quo